 We’ve worked with thousands of young people, and would love to hear from you on our social media channels telling us about your memories of working with us, or perhaps as a participant in one of our projects and programmes.
 Share your story online using #30YearsBTEG or email it to email@example.com.

 30 years of taking action on race equality

 Jeremy Crook, OBE, CEO of ARE, reflects on how he first began working in the sector.

 As Action for Race Equality (ARE) is launched, bringing renewed focus from the 30-year foundations of BTEG, the Black Training and Enterprise Group, its chief executive Jeremy Crook looks back beyond his three decades at BTEG and identifies critical issues in education and employment.
-He finds that the barriers which affected his generation continue to set up obstacles for young people.
+He finds that the barriers which affected his generation continue to be obstacles for young people today.